Xanderca/External-RPM-WPM-for-Bluestacks-5-Android-Emulator/README.md

 - my discord @xander.best
 - my friend dc @opgamer_ff
 - my friend dc @addr_t
+## @opgamer_ff aslo known as paidfire helped me in understanding the virtual box layout and implementation of overall mem_engine and cache sub_system.

-# @addr_t also known as zxsrxt helped in early phases of finding kernel structs which is crucial part
+## @addr_t also known as zxsrxt early who help me in understanding kernel layout and finded kernel structs which is crucial part thanks to him.

+## thanks to all the contributors and friends without you it was never possible

 # External Read/Write Process Memory